Moroccan Celery Salad with Dates, Almonds & Pecorino

 Why You Need This Celery Salad with Dates, Almonds & Pecorino

-This classic combination provides a fun anchor that we can riff off with the addition of asparagus, roasted red peppers and pecorino cheese, ingredients that all happen to play well with our base flavors.
+This classic combination provides a fun anchor that we can riff off with the addition of asparagus, roasted red peppers and pecorino cheese, ingredients that play well with those base flavors.

 Ingredient Substitutions